Computer Science

 Length: 1 semester

-Prerequisites: Computer Programming 1 (CS 1014) and College Algebra (MATH 1403) or exemption by placement in a higher math course.
+Prerequisites: Computer Programming 1 (CS 1014) and College Algebra (MATH 1403) or exemption by placement in a higher math course or a 23+ math ACT subscore..

 Fulfills: Concurrent Credit Core - Science